marchoag/FileFairy/README.md

 # FileFairy

 My first attempt at a macOS app.
 Built entirely with Cursor and Xcode.
 Easily batch-rename folders exported from Apple Photos for chronological sorting.
+Screenshots below.

+# Key Features

+- preview pane for the changes that will be made (or skipped)
+- confirmation of the changes that will be made (or skipped)
+- ability to undo changes if for whatever reason you need to, well, undo
+- red font for skipped; green font for changed
+- a cute pastel-colored FileFairy icon designed entirely by Cursor

 # Problem solving: